defifuture/erc20-batched-meta-transactions/README.md

 Instead, the token smart contract will take care of this.
 The smart contract knows who the relayer is (`msg.sender`) and can then give the relayer the appropriate amount of tokens based on all the relayer fees in all the meta txs (in that on-chain tx).

-### Can a relayer pass meta transactions to different token contracts in one on-chain tx?

-Not sure about that, probably not.
-But if we're talking about a token that has a lot of transactions, this shouldn't be a problem.
-Otherwise the relayer might want to wait longer until the sufficient amount of meta txs (for a certain token) join the mempool.

-### Where is the mempool?

-The relayers should sync mempools between each other, although because they are competing, this might not happen.

-As a solution, there could be nodes that only serve as mempool holders.
-Not sure how to incentivise them, though (maybe the big dApps maintainers like Synthetix and Aave would want to run them).

-Another option could be that the meta tx sender sends the meta tx to many relayers at once.

 ### What if there's a meta tx in a relayer's batch that was already sent on-chain by some other relayer?

 First of all, the on-chain transaction as a whole should not fail in this case.
 The already commited meta tx should just be ignored by the smart contract processing the batch.
 The other (not-yet-commited) meta txs should go through.